 Bioreactor #1 Comprises five zones in the right hand side of a 1,000 gallon tank.
-This Bioreactor can receive small quantities of food wastes on a daily basis from the Host.
+This Bioreactor will receive the aquaculture wastes from the fish tank, and can receive small quantities of food wastes from the university if desired.
 The bioreactor contains two netted chip basket zones and three water zones.
-A recycle pump maintains a continuous recycle flow and the bioreactor is vigorously aerated so that oxygen is continuously available to a large and diversified microbial population that is resident in the water and attached to the surfaces of the food wastes and wood chips.
-This promotes rapid microbial growth and consumption of the food wastes.
+A recycle pump maintains a continuous recycle flow and the bioreactor is vigorously aerated so that oxygen is continuously available to a large and diversified microbial population that is resident in the water and attached to the surfaces of the food and aquaculture wastes and wood chips.
+This promotes rapid microbial growth and consumption of the wastes.
 As the microbial population increases a small fraction of the microbe rich water is periodically pumped into a Worm Farm.
 This Worm Farm comprises two or more shallow trays that contain a layer of wood chips.
 When the microbe rich effluent from Bioreactor #1 is pumped into the Worm Farm it flows through the trays and gradually seeps out of the Worm Farm.
 This action filters the stream thereby removing the suspended microbes which then become attached to the wood chips or settle around them making a soil like mixture.
 Worms living in the farm then eat the microbes and excrete worm castings which add to the soil like quality of the Worm Farm.